nickslept/RPC-Node-Latency-Tool/README.md

 python -m src clean
 ```

 Pick a raw file from the list.
-Duplicate `tx_hash` rows are merged by keeping each node's earliest arrival time.
+Duplicate `tx_hash` rows are merged by keeping each node’s earliest arrival time.
 Files that are already free of duplicate `tx_hash` rows are simply moved and renamed.
 Run metadata is carried over regardless.
 The cleaned file is saved in `data/processed/`.

 ### 3. Analyze